 We all know his name by now.
-Jason Bourne is returning to our screens for the first time in ten years, as Matt Damon returns to his most legendary role for a fourth time.
-But with Bourne returning to us this month in Jason Bourne, it's time to look back at the history of the character for all the fun details you never knew, so here are seven facts you didn't know about Jason Bourne!
+Jason Bourne returned to our screens for the first time in 10 years with Jason Bourne, with Matt Damon brining back his most legendary role for a fifth time.
+But just because the movie's been and gone in cinemas doesn't mean we can't celebrate the hero.
+It's time to look back at the history of the character for all the fun details you never knew, so here are seven facts you didn't know about Jason Bourne!

-While there are only five films in the series, there have been thirteen books, with the first released in 1980 and the last released just last week!
-The first three books were written by Robert Ludlum, with the rest being done with Ludlum's support by Eric Vann Lustbader.
+While there are only five films in the series, there have been 13 books, with the first released in 1980 and the last released in July, 2016.
+The first three books were written by Robert Ludlum, and the rest by Eric Vann Lustbader with Ludlum's support.

 Not only did The Bourne Legacy, the fourth book in the series, feature Jason Bourne as the main character, it was also awesome!
-Jason had begun to work at a University as a professor, but was drawn back into action when he was blamed for the murder of two of his best friends.
-There was no Aaron Cross in the books at all, so you can understand why book readers may have been rather upset about it all.
+Jason had begun to work at a university as a professor but was drawn back into action when he was blamed for the murder of two of his best friends.
+There was no Aaron Cross in the books at all, so you can understand why book readers might have been rather upset about it all.

 And speaking of changes to The Bourne Identity, the screenwriter for the film refused to use the plot of the first book, as he felt he wouldn't get enough creative control over it.
 Therefore he merely took the idea of a former assassin washing up in France without his memory and went from there, leaving, I might add, a great original story behind.

-In fact, Damon, who had just come off of films such as Good Will Hunting, was far down the list of choices for Bourne, who studio execs at the time were envisioning as a much bigger, better built star.
+In fact, Damon — who had just come off films such as Good Will Hunting — was far down the list of choices for Bourne, who studio execs at the time were envisioning as a much bigger, better built star.
 Before going to Damon, they were considering Russell Crowe, Sylvester Stallone and Matthew McConaughey, and had been turned down by Brad Pitt, who opted for Spy Game instead.
 Personally, I'm rather glad it all turned out the way it did!

 Proving how realistic the fight scenes in the series are, Matt Damon shattered actor Tim Griffin's nose on the set of The Bourne Supremacy.
-They were filming a scene in a room which was much smaller than intended, ending in the scene going wrong and Griffin being injured.
+They were filming a scene in a room that was much smaller than intended.
+As a result, Griffin ended up being injured after a particularly rough fight scene.

-So there are seven things you didn't know about the Bourne series!
-Check out the trailer for the latest instalment, entitled Jason Bourne, below!
+So there are the seven things you didn't know about the Bourne series.
+Check out the trailer for Jason Bourne below!